-Since 1991, this Austrian institute is open to all those interested in wine with its own seminar and further education program as a non-profit organization.
-It is a subsidiary of ÖWM (Austrian Wine Marketing Service).
-The Institute is located in Rust (Burgenland) in the atmospheric ambience of the Seehof.
-Managing Director is Austria's only Master of Wine, Dr. Ing.
-Josef Schuller.
-Seminars are organized in cooperation with wine-competent partners in all nine Austrian states.
-In Wien , a seminar center has been set up in the premises of the ÖWM .
-Cooperation also exists with the WIFI (Business Development Institute) and the adult education centers throughout Austria.
+Since 1991, this Austrian institute has been open to all those interested in wine with its own seminar and training program as a non-profit organization.
+It is a subsidiary of ÖWM (Austrian wine marketing service).
+The institute is located in Rust (Burgenland) in the atmospheric ambience of the Seehof.
+Managing Director is Austria's only Master of Wine, Dr. Josef Schuller.
+Seminars are organized in all nine Austrian federal states in cooperation with wine-competent partners.
+A seminar center has been set up in Wien on the premises of the ÖWM .
+Cooperations also exist with the WIFI (Economic Development Institute) and the adult education centers throughout Austria.

-Since 2002 the Weinakademie cooperates with the Fachhochschule Geisenheim in the German Rheingau and offers the DIPLOMA training exclusive also in Germany.
-Since autumn 2006, in co-operation with the South Tyrolean Sommelier Association, the advanced seminar "Wines & Spirits International" has been held in Bressanone and since the beginning of 2007 also in Zurich.
-Further cooperation partners are the "Borkollegium" in Budapest, the "Weinausbildung Schweiz" and the "Academie du Vin", as well as in Germany the "Viniversität" and the "Internationale Weinakademie" in Munich.
-For wine growers and wine merchants program packages were developed around marketing topics.
+The Wine Academy has been cooperating with the university of applied sciences since 2002 Geisenheim in the German Rheingau and offers the DIPLOMA training exclusively in Germany.
+Since autumn 2006, the advanced seminar "Wines & Spirits International" has been offered in Brixen in cooperation with the South Tyrolean Sommelier Association, and since the beginning of 2007 also in Zurich.
+Other cooperation partners are the "Borkollegium" in Budapest, the "Weinausbildung Schweiz" and the "Academie du Vin", as well as in Germany the "Viniversität" and the "Internationale Weinakademie" in Munich.
+Program packages dealing with marketing topics have been developed for winegrowers and wine dealers.

-In workshops, which respond exactly to today's market requirements, the marketing awareness is to be improved.
-The annual "Weinakademie Winzerkonferenz" is dedicated to current topics in viticulture in the focal areas of production and marketing.
-In addition, over 150 tourism and catering trade schools throughout Austria are expertly looked after.
-Each year, more than 200 seminars for more than 5,000 students are held in these schools, and school wine events are supported.
+Marketing awareness is to be improved in workshops that respond precisely to today's market requirements.
+The annual "Weinakademie Winzerkonferenz" is devoted to current topics in viticulture in the main areas of production and marketing.
+In addition, over 150 tourism and gastronomy specialist schools across Austria are professionally supervised.
+At these schools, over 200 seminars are held annually for over 5,000 schoolchildren and in-school wine events are supported.

 The establishment of the “European Master of Wine (MW) study course” at the Wine Academy in 2005 was a milestone.
-All European candidates preparing for the MW exam take part in this program.
-Thus, the Weinakademie Austria has finally established itself as a leading wine training institution in Europe.
-With over 1,000 seminars and more than 20,000 participants annually, the Weinakademie Austria has been the largest European wine school for many years.
+All European candidates preparing for the MW exam will take part in this program.
+The Austrian Wine Academy has thus finally established itself as one of Europe's leading wine training institutions.
+With over 1,000 seminars and more than 20,000 participants annually, the Austrian Wine Academy has been the largest European wine school for years.
 The current 408 wine academics (as of March 2009) come from 16 different countries and often occupy key positions in the wine industry.
-They are organized in the Graduate Association "Club of Wine Academics" and also commit themselves to a code of honor, which provides for a permanent further education.
-See also below Wine-producing institutions and Viticulture personalities,
+They are organized in the graduate association "Club der Weinakademiker" and are also committed to a code of honor that provides for permanent further training.
+See also under Wine-producing institutions and Viticulture personalities,